-The Scheme has elected to use the exit payment method whereby the PIE tax for the year ending 31 March for existing members is paid by the end of the month following the end of year.
-Where a member fully exits the PIE the tax will be paid by the end of the month following the exit.
+The Scheme has elected to use the exit payment method whereby the PIE tax for the year ending 31 March for members who remain in the PIE is paid by the end of the month following the end of year (i.e., 30 April).
+Where a member fully exits the PIE the tax will be paid by the end of the month following the month of exit.